kammradt/cuchinizer/README.md

 ## Usage

-The following ✨ pice of art ✨ is a "Hello, cuchi!" program which can be executed by Ruby interpreter:
+The following ✨ piece of art ✨ is a "Hello, cuchi!" program which can be executed by Ruby interpreter:

     require "cuchinizer"